 Getting & More Getting Are Allies with Greed!

-Also, we can easily volunteer at church, temple, homeless shelters, food pantries, hospitals, youth groups, and other organizations.
+Also, we can easily volunteer at churches, temples, homeless shelters, food pantries, hospitals, youth groups, and other organizations.
 In each of these ways, we begin to nurture values that not only bring more joy in the act of giving but perhaps more powerful is the change in children when they now get to receive.